2023 Most Popular Nuclear & Radiological Technology Associate Degree Schools

 Nuclear Tech majors at WSU Tech take out an average of $20,670 in student loans while working on their Associate Degree.

-Salt Lake Community College did quite well in this year’s ranking of the most popular places for nuclear and radiological technicians students to get a associate degree.
-It came in at #8 on the list.
-Salt Lake Community College is a fairly large public school located in the suburb of Salt Lake City.
+Salt Lake Community College came in at #8 in this year’s edition of the Most Popular Nuclear & Radiological Technology Associate Degree Schools ranking.
+Salt Lake Community College is a very large public school located in the suburb of Salt Lake City.

 On average, nuclear tech graduates from Salt Lake Community College take out $18,757 in student loans while working on their Associate Degree.